 The overall goal is to support medical research with relevance to patients and human health.
 The research fields could be within, but are not limited to: Patients and disease related research, translational and clinical research, research in: disease mechanisms; treatment methods; disease trajectories, epidemiology; diagnostic methods; public health and family medicine, intervention studies, register-based research, proof-of concept studies, pilot projects, initial clinical trials and clinical testing, biomedicine etc.

 The 5-year grant amounts up to DKK 10 million, depending on the time spend / level of commitment from the applicant to the research project.

-It is very important, that the applicant carefully reads the ‘Guidelines for applicants – Clinical Emerging Investigator 2021’, before initiating the application process.
+It is very important, that the applicant carefully reads the guidelines, before initiating the application process.
 This document contains the complete call as well as detailed instructions for the application process.

-Selected applicants will be invited for an interview on March 19, 2021 (applicants will be notified in the beginning of March 2021).
+Selected applicants will be invited for an interview on March 8, 2024 (applicants will be notified Mid February 2024).